 BBC reports that while the extent of the ice in the Arctic this year is about the same as last year, the downard trend in old ice continues.
 But the polar bear is not endangered?

-Brian Fitzgerald is Head of Digital Networking & Mobilisation at Greenpeace International.
+Brian Fitzgerald is a Story Advisor at Greenpeace International.

 The naysayers will find it more difficult to change their opinions once the ice melts and uncovers previously-inaccessible natural resource deposits...